GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 BOND SELL-OFF

 The most eye-catching moves recently have been in the bond market, although there was some reversal on Wednesday.
-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 0.4 basis points (bps) at 2.150%.
-The yield on 10-year Treasury notes US10YT=RR was down 2.4 bps to 2.353%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 2.9 basis points at 2.125%.
+The yield on 10-year Treasury notes US10YT=RR was down 4.5 basis points to 2.332%.

 The sharp rise in short-dated yields has flattened the gap between two and 10-year U.S. yields to its lowest levels since the coronavirus pandemic hit global markets in March 2020.
 An inverted yield curve is widely seen as a predictor of future U.S. recessions.
 US2US10=RR